 Welcome, Teachers!
-We are so excited that you are choosing to use our curriculum for the WFSO's Young People's Concert.
+We are so excited that you will be joining us for the Wichita Falls Symphony Orchestra's Young People's Concert and that you have chosen to enhance your concert experience by using the curriculum.
 This year, we are integrating technology into the curriculum by using a Virtual Classroom.
 Use the key below to help you navigate through the curriculum.
-It may be helpful to go through the lesson and get the videos/playlist loaded before the students arrive to alleviate the need to wait on an internet connection.
+It may be helpful to go through the lesson and get the videos & playlists loaded before the students arrive to alleviate the need to wait on an internet connection.
 If you have any questions, please email operations@wfso.org for assistance.
 Thank you and have fun!